slaveOftime/Fun.Build/README.md

     }
     stage "FailIfIgnored" {
-        failIfIgnored // When set this, the stage cannot be ignored whenCmdArg "arg2"
+        failIfIgnored // When set this, the stage cannot be ignored continueOnStepFailure // When set this, the stage will be considered as success even if it's step is failed whenCmdArg "arg2"
         echo "Got here!"
     }